ziur/sdfc-idea/_docs/update.md

 ### without parameters:

+Scenario:

-In this case four files was changed how to see the next output.
+In this case four files were changed from my local directory (object1__c.object, Page1.page, Trigger1.trigger and Class1.cls) and I want to deploy only files updated to my organization and not all files.

 command: